tjsladen/walmart_sales_forecasting/README.md

 - SHAP and XGBoost used for feature relevance testing

 ## 🔍 Tools Used
-- Python (Pandas, Matplotlib, Seaborn, Plotly, Prophet, XGBoost, Numpy, SKLearn, Shap and statsmodels)
+- Python Spyder (Pandas, Matplotlib, Seaborn, Plotly, Prophet, XGBoost, Numpy, SKLearn, Shap and statsmodels)
 - Jupyter Notebook
 - Visualised and tested with cross-validation
 - HTML export available for review